 Simply click on the link, review, and apply if you meet the criteria.
 Please note that these are not Greensboro College Scholarships, these are outside scholarship resources.
 Also check with your High School Guidance Counselor, local church, local organizations, employer and/or your parent’s employer.

-Our Student Accounts Office works with Heartland ECSI, which is tuition-plan agency that offers 10, 9, or 4 month payment plan options.
-There are deadlines for signing up for plans; the earlier you sign up, the longer the payment plan you are eligible for.
+Our Student Accounts Office works with ECSI, which is a tuition-plan agency that offers 11-, 10-, 9- or 4-month payment plan options (there are deadlines for signing up for plans, the earlier you sign up the longer plan you are eligible for).
 Please contact Student Accounts at (336) 272-7102, ext.
-5205 for more information.
-You can also visit Heartland ECSI online at www.heartlandecsi.net or call them directly at 1-866-927-1428.
+5205 or you can also visit ECSI online at www.ecsi.net or call them directly at 1-866-927-1438.

 2) Private Student Loan:

-Private loans help students who need additional funds to meet their educational expenses.
-Many of our students use Citizens One, Discover Bank, PNC Bank, Sallie Mae, or Wells Fargo.
-In most cases, the student will need a creditworthy co-signer.
-All loan applications are online.
-Private Loans cannot be greater than the estimated Cost of Attendance for the year.
+This loan is to help students who need additional funds to help meet their educational expenses.
+Many of our students use Discover , PNC Bank, Sallie Mae, or Wells Fargo.
+In most cases, the student applicant will need a creditworthy co-signer.
+The loan can be applied for online and the approval or disapproval will be communicated to the student instantly after the application is completed.
+Private loans cannot be greater than the cost of attendance minus all other estimated financial aid.
 All terms and conditions are set by the bank or lending institution.
-Please visit Greensboro College’s Financial Aid page to access Fast Choice, our loan comparison tool.
+All private loan options should be carefully researched and considered.
+Click here to use our loan comparison tool.

 3) Federal Direct Parent PLUS Loan:

-Your parent may be interested in borrowing from the Federal Direct PLUS Loan program.
-If your parent is approved for the Federal Direct Parent Loan, they may borrow the balance needed.
-However, if your parent is not approved, you may be entitled to additional Federal Direct Unsubsidized Loan funds.
+Your parent may be interested in borrowing from the Federal Direct PLUS Loan program (if he or she meets certain eligibility requirements).
 For additional information, or to apply, visit www.studentloans.gov.
+The parent wanting to apply will need to sign in using their FSA ID username and password.
+If your parent is approved for the Federal Direct Parent PLUS loan he or she may borrow the balance needed.
+However, if your parent is not approved, then you, the student, may be entitled to additional Federal Direct Unsubsidized Loan funds.

 For Financial Aid purposes, Summer School is considered to be the final term of the academic year.
 Financial Aid received during the Fall and Spring terms of the academic year will be considered when Pell grant and Federal Direct Loan eligibility are determined for the Summer term.
 Undergraduates must be enrolled in 6 hours and graduate students must be enrolled in at least 3 hours (in one or both terms) to be eligible for student and/or parent loans.